 This is another area where working with an AWS consulting partner that has migration and post-migration optimization experience can be beneficial.

 Following the steps outlined will give you a general idea of what to expect in terms of costs for a cloud migration.
 If you’re interested in a more fine-tuned cost estimate, as well as in learning more about the benefits and “how to do it” of moving to an AWS Cloud service, ClearScale can help.

-As an Amazon Web Services (AWS) Premier Consulting Partner, ClearScale has extensive knowledge of Amazon’s best-in-class services and the proven capability to migrate complex cloud architectures to the cloud.
+As an Amazon Web Services (AWS) Premier Consulting Partner, ClearScale has extensive knowledge of Amazon’s best-in-class services and proven cloud migration services.
 Our track record of success includes more than 400 infrastructure and application migrations for clients of all sizes across a wide array of industries.

 Whatever your business requirements and objectives are, ClearScale can partner with you to help you transform your business by leveraging all the cloud has to offer.

 Contact or chat with us today to take advantage of a FREE 1 hour consultation with one of our Solution Architects.

 Get in touch today to speak with a cloud expert and discuss how we can help: